I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 <td>The logical unit is sensitive to soldering.</td>
 </tr>
 </table>

 `bUnitIndex`

 Specifies unit index

 `dEraseBlockSize`

 Specifies the erase block size.

 `qLogicalBlockCount`

 Specifies the total number of addressable logical blocks in the logical unit.

 `qPhyMemResourceCount`

 Specifies the total physical memory resources available in the logical unit.

 `Reserved`

 Reserved for future use.

+Reserved for future use.

+`Reserved2`

 ## Requirements